embrasure-secrets/embrasure/README.md

 Create a folder called ".aws" in your home directory and create 2 files: "credentials" and "config" (note that files have no file extension and are all lowercase).
 Please fill both files with your aws account information as shown below:

-NOTE: THE TEAM ADMIN WILL PROVIDE THE AWS_ACCESS_KEY_ID AND AWS_SECRET_ACCESS_KEY TO THEIR TEAMMATES DURING THE SETUP OF EMBRASURE.
-TEAMMATES SHOULD NOT USE THEIR AWS ACCOUNT CREDENTIALS IF THEY HAVE THEM! credentials (do not use quotation marks):
+==NOTE: THE TEAM ADMIN WILL PROVIDE THE AWS_ACCESS_KEY_ID AND AWS_SECRET_ACCESS_KEY TO THEIR TEAMMATES DURING THE SETUP OF EMBRASURE.
+TEAMMATES SHOULD NOT USE THEIR AWS ACCOUNT CREDENTIALS IF THEY HAVE THEM!==

+credentials (do not use quotation marks):
 [default]
 aws_access_key_id = your_aws_access_key_id_here